 The Crooked House

-Take time to appreciate the architecture in Canterbury.
+Take time to appreciate the architecture.
 You will find many half timbered houses lining the cobblestone streets.
 Near the end of Palace Street you will find The Crooked House.

 This peculiar house appears part upright, part sideways.
 No one know exactly how it came to be and it has changed purposes throughout the years.